 “The optimist sees the opportunity in every failure.
 The pessimist sees the failure in every opportunity.”
 Which one of these people do you want to be?
 Which one of these people succeeds and leads a happier life?
 It’s the optimist.
 See failure for what it really is: an opportunity to make you a wiser, humble, stronger, better person.
 Respect failure -it is the ultimate catalyst for success!

 We live in a society that works itself to actual death.
 (Ever heard of Karoshi?)
 It’s “cool” to boast about never sleeping and working around the clock.
 But what good is success if you’re unhealthy and too exhausted/stressed to enjoy the fruits of your labor?
 You have to find balance.
-I’m admittedly very passionate (obsessed) about my work.
-I’ve pulled more all-nighters than I can count, but I also have no shame about sleeping when I need to and taking time to relax and unwind.
-I find that giving myself room to do “nothing” helps me be more productive, happy, and creative long term.
+We’ve all probably pulled more all-nighters than we’d like to admit, but there is no shame in sleeping when you need to and taking time to relax and unwind.
+Giving yourself room to do “nothing” helps you be more productive, happy, and creative long term.
 If you want to be the happiest, best version of yourself, prioritize your well-being.